 It was past 10 PM when I got back on Thetis.
 The swell was now quite appreciable but despite it I slept well.

 Tuesday August 4, 2009, Day 7

 The swell, if anything, got worse overnight.
-I received an e-mail from my Athens College classmate Andreas Daveronas; he is in Rhodes with his sailboat and they will be staying there until Friday so I need not head back N right away to meet them.
+I received an e-mail from my Athens College classmate Andreas Daveronas; he was in Rhodes with his sailboat and they will be staying there until Friday so I need not head back N right away to meet them.
 Tired of being tossed I prepared to depart.

 At 0820 the anchor was up and we were heading towards Chálke.
 The wind was 10-16 knots NW which allowed me to open the full genoa and sail downwind.
 Every so often I jibed to keep the sail from being 180° to the wind.
-This delightful state of affairs lasted for 2:30 hours after which the wind diminished to 2-12 knots WNW (West North West) and I was forced to crank up the engine and motor-sail.
+This delightful state of affairs lasted for 2:30 hours after which the wind diminished to 2-12 knots WNW and I was forced to crank up the engine and motor-sail.